alex-the-man/apple-daily-corpus/README.md

 ### title

 The title of the article.
-It is also included at the beginning of the text.
-Users using column text does not need do extra work to scan this column.
+The title is also included at the beginning of the `text` column.
+Users using the `text` column does not need to scan this column.

 ### text